-ARTSEDGE DJ 101 The Basics Orinally, the "disc" in "disc jockey" referred to gramophone records, but now "DJ" is used as an all-encompassing term to describe someone who mixes recorded music from any sources, including cassettes, CDs, or dital audio files on a CDJ or laptop.
-While every DJ adapts their setup for their own unique needs, Kandi's demo uses.
-The dexterity of your hand on the fader is just as important as the dexterity of.
+How To Practice Finger Drumming and Controllerism - DJ TechTools Orinally, the "disc" in "disc jockey" referred to gramophone records, but now "DJ" is used as an all-encompassing term to describe someone who mixes recorded music from any sources, including cassettes, CDs, or dital audio files on a CDJ or laptop.
+That said, I have developed a finger drumming que I “Musiago”.
+I chose these fingers for their relative dexterity my thumb is solid.

 Llllllll DJs use equipment that can play at least two sources of recorded music simultaneously and mix them together.
 Approach the level of manual dexterity that a disc jockey using analog controls. data format he Would also have to have a compressed dital.